SaraAlKarimy/Notebooks/Irf6/Irf6.md

 | 0.2623772 |       0.6967834 |
 | 0.0059478 |       0.2518079 |

-The relationship between the original and the adjusted p-values
+And here is the overall relationship between the original and the adjusted p-values:

 ![](Irf6_files/figure-gfm/original-vs-adjusted-1.png)<!-- -->